guitri-ada/treasure-island/README.md

 **Naming Conventions:** Throughout the development, consistent and meaningful name conventions were used.
-This practice enhanced code readability and contributes to the maintainability of the project, aligning with industry standards.
+This practice enhanced code readability and contributes to the maintainability of the project, aligning with industry good practices.

-**Comments:** The codebase has been extensively but briefly commented to improve readability and clarity throughout the project.
+**Comments:** The code has been extensively and accurately commented to improve readability and clarity throughout the project.

 ### <ins>b/c/d/e) Phase _n_ development: tasks, code review and changes (linked to 1d,1e).</ins>